 Avoid falling into this trap by modeling appropriate behavior such as trying to include people with autism in the conversations.

-Give time for the autistic person to answer questions: If you are asking a question, wait for the autistic person to respond.
-The person may need some time to process the information and form their answer.
+Give time for the autistic person to process what has been said and answer questions: If you are asking a question, wait for the autistic person to respond.
+The autistic person may need some time to process the information and form their answer.
 Don’t assume that the autistic person did not hear or understand you.